 - In a large bowl beat eggs until well mixed.

-- Add in milk, maple syrup, cinnamon, nutmeg, 1 Tbsp cocoa, and cardamom, whisk till well incorporated.
+- Add in milk, maple syrup, cinnamon, nutmeg, 1 tablespoon cocoa, and cardamom, whisk till well incorporated.

 - Place Colomba cubes into a baking dish, pour egg mixture throughout and on top of the Colomba cubes, reserving about 20 percent for after.